 Repairing a Quest headset with one or more dead pixels is a possibility, of course.
 However, this will usually prove prohibitively expensive.
 It's primarily for this reason that Meta's standard Quest warranty just is not enough.

 Unfortunately, the matter doesn’t end there, either.
 It’s not an Oculus-specific issue, but in the U.S., Quest 2 and Quest 2 Pro buyers get just one year of limited warranty coverage when buying a headset.
 By contrast, customers in Europe get two years.

 This means is that if a headset goes faulty at even a fraction over 12 months old, manufacturers stop supporting buyers.
 The simple fact that European customers have twice the length of warranty coverage demonstrates both the importance of and need for such provisions.
 This is another reason why, in the U.S., at least, the Meta Quest warranty isn’t adequate.

 It’s an especially pertinent point in terms of cutting-edge tech like virtual reality headsets as well.
 Just by their new-to-market nature, they’re at an increased risk of manufacturing defects, mechanical faults, and other failures.
 Should these occur more than a year into a product’s life, buyers are left looking at costly repairs or, worse still, the need to purchase a brand-new replacement device.

 Accidental Damage Provisions

-Virtual reality headsets like the Quest 2 and Rift S are also at an increased risk of accidental damage, purely by virtue of how they’re used.
-Oculus not offering accidental damage protection as a part of its standard limited warranties is not unusual in the slightest.
+Virtual reality headsets like the Quest 2 and Quest 2 Pro are also at an increased risk of accidental damage, purely by virtue of how they’re used.
+Meta not offering accidental damage protection as a part of its standard limited warranties is not unusual in the slightest.